Montauk New York: Summer Is The Best Time To Vacation In a Long Island Beach Town!

 1. Montauk Point State Park

-An obvious thing to do is during your Montauk vacation is visit Montauk Point State Park, the lighthouse, and the museum.
+An obvious thing to do during your Montauk vacation is visit Montauk Point State Park, the lighthouse, and the museum.
 Here you will find the oldest lighthouse in New York State and the 4tholdest working lighthouse in the United States.
-It was commissioned from General George Washington in 1792 and is now on the National Register of Historic Places.
+It was commissioned by General George Washington in 1792 and is now on the National Register of Historic Places.

 Next to the Montauk lighthouse is Camp Hero.
 A decommissioned Air Force Base.
-The old gun turrets are there with markers containing photos and history of the base.
+The old gun turrets are there with markers containing photos and the history of the base.
 Here at Camp Hero the old commissary, bowling alley, and the famous radar tower are still standing!
 There are various hiking trails, picnic areas, and spectacular views from the high bluffs.
 Talk about photo ops!
 I’ve even seen whales from up here.

 2. Fishing in Montauk

-Most of the world record breaking fish come out of the waters off Montauk.
+Most of the world record record-breaking fish come out of the waters off Montauk.
 The Montauk fleet consists of both party boats and charters.
 The most popular party boats are the Lazy Bones and the Viking Fleet.
-Viking Fleet offers fishing trips, whale watching, sunset sails and private charters.
+Viking Fleet offers fishing trips, whale watching, sunset sails, and private charters.
 Lazy Bones offers their famous 1/2 day fishing trip noted for bringing your lunch and catching your dinner.

 If chartering a boat sounds like you’ll be under the watchful eye of the captain then you can always rent a boat at Uihlein’s Marina or enjoy the many surfcasting spots in Montauk.